 MeteoSwiss works closely with specialist cantonal departments and other institutions which operate their own monitoring networks.
 This allows for gaps in MeteoSwiss's own network to be filled and increases the precision of forecasts and warnings.
 The quality of all monitoring stations is checked by an independent body.

 As a Federal Office, MeteoSwiss has a legal mandate to warn the population and authorities about dangerous weather events.
 To enable it to make more accurate forecasts, it is of the utmost importance to have temporally and spatially dense, high-quality measurement data, as such data represent a central input variable in weather models.
 MeteoSwiss thus supplements its own monitoring network comprising automatic ground-based stations (SwissMetNet) with measurement data from specialist cantonal departments and other institutions which operate their own monitoring networks.
-In total, MeteoSwiss works with around 30 domestic and international partners which operate approximately 1,500 monitoring stations for various fields of application.
+In total, MeteoSwiss works with around 50 domestic and international partners which operate over 2,000 monitoring stations for various fields of application.
 This allows for gaps in the national monitoring network to be filled and for synergies to be exploited.